Grotto: Antiquity

-Grottoes were very popular in Greek and Roman culture.
-Spring-fed grottoes were a feature of Apollo's oracles at Delphi, Corinth, and Clarus.
-The Hellenistic city of Rhodes was designed with rock-cut artificial grottoes incorporated into the city, made to look natural.
-At the great Roman sanctuary of Praeneste south of Rome, the oldest portion of the primitive sanctuary was situated on the second lowest terrace, in a grotto in the natural rock where a spring developed into a well.
-According to tradition, Praeneste's sacred spring had a native nymph, who was honored in a grotto-like watery nymphaeum.
+Grottoes were prominent features in Greek and Roman culture.
+Spring‑fed grottoes formed part of the oracular sanctuaries of Apollo at Delphi, Corinth, and Clarus.
+In the Hellenistic period, the city of Rhodes incorporated rock‑cut artificial grottoes into its urban design, conceived to resemble natural formations.
+At the Roman sanctuary of Praeneste, the earliest part of the complex was located on the second lowest terrace, in a natural grotto where a spring developed into a well.
+According to tradition, the sacred spring was associated with a local nymph, who was venerated in a grotto‑like watery nymphaeum.